+where:

+$$H(u,v)$$

-where: $\hat{H}(u, v)$ - is the conjugate complex value of H(u, v);
+- is the conjugate complex value of $H(u,v)$ ;

-n_u - is the noise to signal ratio and it is the heuristic value which is selected in experimental way.
+$n_u$ - is the noise to signal ratio and it is the heuristic value which is selected in experimental way.

-The result of a unplait operation was introduced on fig.2.
+The result of a unplait operation was introduced on fig.3 and fig.4.
 The picture was taken by camera which was mounted on the underwater vehicle.